RFNOACH/GTM-engineer-ScyllaDB-interview/README.md

 2. **Reads** their LinkedIn profiles to understand who they are
 3. **Scores** each person 0–100 based on how likely they are to be a good prospect
 4. **Writes** a personalized LinkedIn message and follow-up email for each qualified person
-5. **Logs** everything to a spreadsheet and generates a campaign report
+5. **Logs** everything to a spreadsheet and generates a campaign report.
+Ideally the output could be sent to a more structured database or even the Salesforce or equivalent CRM tool.
 6. **Never sends** anything real — it's a "dry run" that shows exactly what would happen

 The whole thing runs with one click inside n8n, a visual workflow tool.
 No coding required to run it.